Levantine roasted eggplant and zucchini with ground meat, pine nuts and spices

 My cooking skills are fairly well-rounded but I'm always learning new things daily with practice and experimentation.
 Not only do I like to eat but I enjoy trying new foods when I travel, which is where I get my inspiration for new recipes.
 I’ve also taken several cooking classes throughout the world.
 These classes include cheese making in Portland, Thai cuisine in Bangkok and Spanish food in Barcelona.

 I’ve also completed the Stanford Introduction to Food and Health, and have read many recipe books, blogs, articles and academic books about food, including one about the United States food system called Concentration and Power in the Food System.
 I could argue that this book alone is why I like making home-cooked meals.
 But my travel, which has allowed me to experience food as a window into other cultures, also tells me that we've got our food priorities all wrong.
 Our cheapest food is the shelf-stable, highly processed type found in the middle aisles of the grocery store, not the fresh food and vegetables found in abundance in markets and on dining tables in other parts of the world.
 I believe in using fresh ingredients in my cooking.
 That is why I’m also an avid gardener and enjoy using homegrown herbs and vegetables to make meals when I can.
 (This recipe features parsley from my garden.)
-With summer on the horizon, expect to see more recipes featuring my garden.

 To say I’m simply interested in food would be an understatement.
 I love it!
 Food has always been a big part of my life, from social to celebratory and ceremonial gatherings.
 My earliest memories of childhood involve food, from making handmade noodles with my grandfather to sugar cookies with my mother—long before I could even reach the kitchen counter.
 Today, I use cooking as a creative outlet and it is my favorite pastime to share with family and friends.
 In fact, this recipe was tested by several of them.
 I hope you enjoy it as much as they did.